robocorp/working-with-java/README.md

 ## Locator tree

-The **locator tree** is a representation of the locators (usable by the RPA.JavaAccessBridge library) for each of the Java application's elements and this can be output with library keyword ``Print Locator Tree`` (keyword was added in rpaframework release 23.5.0.
+The **locator tree** is a representation of the locators (usable by the `RPA.JavaAccessBridge` library) for each of the Java application's elements and this can be output with library keyword ``Print Locator Tree`` (keyword was added in rpaframework release 23.5.0).

 ## Element tree